 • Increasing Market Demand – The growing interest in diversifying fine wine portfolios beyond Bordeaux and Napa has pushed elite Syrah/Shiraz labels into the spotlight, with strong upside potential.

-For investors willing to take on slightly higher risk, Syrah (Shiraz) provides an exciting opportunity for high-value returns, especially in high-growth markets like Asia and Australia.
+If you’re willing to take on slightly higher risk, Syrah (Shiraz) gives you a genuinely exciting opportunity for high-value returns, especially as demand grows in high-growth markets like Asia and Australia.
+The smart play, for many investors, is a portfolio that holds both.

 FAQ